pippinbarr/cart263-2021/topics/ai/ml5js-handpose.md

 So the `annotations` object seems like the most easily accessible form of data output, but it's still kind of obscure, because if we look at something like `annotations.indexFinger`, for instance, we'll see it contains an **array** of four elements.

 We can see each element contains coordinates for a point on the index finger presumably, but which point?
 At this stage we basically need to play around to figure out that in order in the array `annotations.indexFinger` we have points referring to the base of the finger (or thumb), the two knuckles, and then the tip of the finger.
+(One way to find this out would be to **number** the different points explicitly on the canvas while displaying the image feed.)

-So if you want to get the tip of the index finger it's a the position specified in `annotations.indexFinger[3]` for example.
+So if you want to get the tip of the index finger it's a the position specified in `annotations.indexFinger[3]`.
 Yikes.
 Nobody said data was always organized in an easy-to-understand way.

 At least we know now.